-In its fifth year, Churches Making Movies is a multi-day, bi-coastal event designed to showcase thought- provoking, entertaining films that inspire generations.
+In its sixth year, Churches Making Movies is a multi-day, bi-coastal event designed to showcase thought- provoking, entertaining films that inspire generations.
 We screen the best faith-based, culture- impacting films in the world.
 The festival schedule includes film screenings, question and answer sessions with filmmakers, workshops conducted by world-renowned professionals and our Annual Red Carpet Event.
 We seek faith-based dramas, thrillers, comedies, television pilots, and documentaries.
 Submit your film today!

-Come celebrate our 5th anniversary with us at the 2017 Churches Making Movies Christian Film Festival in Metro New York and/or Los Angeles.
+Come celebrate our 6th anniversary with us at the 2018 Churches Making Movies Christian Film Festival at Fellowship Deaconry Christian Retreat Center in Basking Ridge, New Jersey.

 You'll see some of the most intriguing feature films, thought provoking documentaries, and brand new pilots for TV and the Web.

 You'll participate in informative seminars to help you propel your filmmaking career to the next level.
 Past seminar leaders included:

 Sean Paul Murphy, screenwriter Sarah's Choice, The Encounter, and Brother White